-UX & Product Creation Hub: Sketch a Performing Wireframe
+Sketch a Performing Wireframe

 Jakob Nielsen defined 10 usability heuristics that can be applied to any digital design.
 Since a wireframe is always part of a larger system—whether software, an app, or a website—all ten heuristics are relevant at the wireframing stage.

-A single wireframe must align with the overall system logic and design principles.
+A single wireframe must align with the overall system logic and design system.
 To support this alignment, UX/UI teams typically develop design systems and style guides, ensuring adherence to the heuristic of Consistency and Standards.

 At sketch level, this means: